spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 1\. **Deploy the component using your desired version.** Refer to [Central Deployment](CentralDeployment.md) for detailed instructions.

-2\. **Add `componentUsages` to your `manifest.json` under `sap.ui5`:**
+2\. **Add `componentUsages` to the `sap.ui5` section of your `manifest.json`:**

 !!! warning "Version Management"
-       Ensure your `ui5-cc-spreadsheetimporter` version is up to date in your `manifest.json` whenever updating the module.
+    Whenever you update the `ui5-cc-spreadsheetimporter` module, ensure that the version specified in your `manifest.json` is up to date.
 For more information, see [Version Namespace](https://blogs.sap.com/2023/03/12/create-a-ui5-custom-library-with-versioning-using-a-multi-version-namespace/).
-Ensure the version is available in the system.
+Also, ensure the version is available in the system.

    ```json
    "componentUsages": {